(APRIL 26-28, 2019)

-We will also have panel discussions on writing/publishing/distribution/marketing/emerging writers, etc. In short, all things writerly.
+We will also have panel discussions on writing/publishing and also distribution/marketing for emerging writers, etc. In short, all things writerly.
 The program is a rich one – and last year 90% of our attendees rated our inaugural weekend a 9 or a 10 out of 10.
 So we know this kind of program is incredibly valuable.
 This year we have also introduced a new literary speed dating component, where you can pitch your book idea to a panel of professionals.
 You never know.
 You may end up with a book deal.

 (Hint: there are not many scenarios where you will rub shoulders with such brilliant writers.)

 Inspiration, innovation, and ignition.